joncto/research-services/docs/solrwayback/search/fields.md

 ---

 # Field desriptions
 Below you will find explanations of the most crucial fields.
-From the search result, you can also click "See all fields" for a resource to inspect other possible fields.
+From the search result, you can also click "See all fields" to inspect other possible fields.
+{: .fs-6 .fw-300 }

 |--- |--- |-- |--- |
 |**Field**|**Multivalued**|**Type**|**Description**|